-Our school is dedicated to maintaining our knowledge through accessing Warwickshire's network meetings and actively engaging with Warwickshire's integrated training offer.
-The information is shared with all staff through (Please add and delete as appropriate), staff briefings, training, meetings, staff handbook.
-We link this is the development of our ongoing culture of vigilance
+Our School is dedicated to maintaining our knowledge through accessing Warwickshire's network meetings and actively engaging with Warwickshire's integrated training offer.
+The information is shared with all staff through staff briefings, training, meetings, Staff handbook, Staff Code of Conduct.
+This is part of the development of our ongoing culture of vigilance.